Cincom

 The proposal generation feature within CPQ utilizes notes and documented conversations to help create a concise statement regarding the specific needs and expectations of the buyer.

-2- Do not emphasize your product features and benefits– The proposal does not need to include a lot of marketing-collateral-type documentation.
+The proposal does not need to include a lot of marketing-collateral-type documentation.
 A much more useful way to talk about a product is to align specific features and benefits with specific pains.
 The customer does not care if the product is available in 85 different colors; they want to know if it fixes their issue.

 CPQ is perfect for backing up and credibly addressing this type of requirement.
-It will perfectly match an option to a requirement, an assembly to an environment and a whole solution to the customer-stated needs.
+It will perfectly match an option to a requirement, an assembly to an environment, and a whole solution to the customer-stated needs.

 CPQ will not add fluff to your proposal.
 Any content generated by CPQ will be useful in nature and based on accurate information.